-In FY 2013 and FY 2014, via the Water Resource Coordination Council (WRCC), the County and municipalities collaborated to develop, sign, and implement a Memorandum of Agreement (MOA) to cost-share the capital costs of meeting the municipalities' stormwater mitigation requirements (80% County/20% municipalities).
+In FY 2013 and FY 2014, via the Water Resource Coordination Council (WRCC), the County and municipalities collaborated to develop, sign, and Under the MOA, the Corroll County Commissioners pay 20% of the municipalities' capital costs to meet their restoration requirement.

+implement a Memorandum of Agreement (MOA) to costshare the capital costs of meeting the municipalities' stormwater mitigation requirements (80% County/20% municipalities).
 The MOA also specified the County's responsibility for providing administrative and operating support services for the stormwater mitigation program.
 The WRCC acts as the forum for setting project priorities and were an integral part of the MOA process.
 The MOA was signed on October 23, 2014.
-This cooperative and progressive copermittee arrangement and associated MOA are unique to Carroll County in Maryland.
+The MOA was reaffirmed and a perpetual agreement signed on October 7, 2021.
+This cooperative and progressive co-permittee arrangement and associated MOA are unique to Carroll County in Maryland.
 The program has been very successful at providing a cost-effective and collaborative approach to meeting permit restoration requirements.